Divorce, Remarriage, and Children

 • feeling guilty when belonging feels threatened

 These forces help children remain connected to their family.
-At times, however, they may also contribute to loyalty conflicts and emotional entanglements.
+At times, however, they may also contribute to loyalty conflicts, emotional entanglements, and difficult choices that no child should have to make.

 The Impact of Divorce